 FREE & OPEN TO THE PUBLIC

-Curated by Sara Terry and Teun van der Heijden, Aftermath: War is Only Half the Story tells the incredibly moving stories of the people left behind after the cameras have moved on from a war zone.
-Drawing on photographs from over fifty photographers, these personal and often poetic post-war views unveil not only another side to the devastating effects of war, but also tell the stories of people coming together to rebuild and heal.
+Curated by Sara Terry and Teun van der Heijden, Aftermath: War is Only Half the Story told the incredibly moving stories of the people left behind after the cameras have moved on from a war zone.
+Drawing on photographs from over fifty photographers, these personal and often poetic post-war views unveiled not only another side to the devastating effects of war, but also told the stories of people coming together to rebuild and heal.
 Aftermath: War is Only Half the Story illumines and defines our humanity while giving visibility to those coping with the lingering ramifications of conflict.

 The end of war does not mean peace.
 It is simply the end of war, the end of death and destruction.
 Every story of war includes a chapter that almost always goes untold – the story of the aftermath, which day by day becomes the prologue of the future. – Sara Terry (Founder of The Aftermath Project)

 Aftermath: War Is Only Half the Story originated by The Aftermath Project, Los Angeles, and toured by Curatorial Assistance Traveling Exhibitions, Pasadena, California.